lethang7794/devops-book/chap-03.md

   > - In GCP, you'll get an **Cloud Load Balancer**
   > - Locally, you'll get a **simple** load balancer (built into the Kubernetes distribution in Docker Desktop)

-  - 4: Distribute traffic across the pods with the label `app: sample-app-pods` (the pods you defined in previous Deploylment)
+  - 4: Distribute traffic across the pods with the label `app: sample-app-pods` (the pods you defined in previous Deployment)
   - 5: The Service will receive requests on port 80 (the default HTTP port).
   - 6: The Service will forward requests to port 8080 of the pods.